Report Scheduled Tasks on servers that have local or domain accounts configured

 if ($total.count -gt 0) {

-$Total | Sort-Object Server, TaskName | Export-CSV -NoTypeInformation -Delimiter ';' -Encoding UTF8 -path $CSVlocation
+$Total | Sort-Object Server, TaskName | Export-Csv -NoTypeInformation -Delimiter ';' -Encoding UTF8 -Path $CSVlocation

 }